blubin/Adaptive-Price-CA/README.md

 The input to this phase is data from domain generators from the literature (e.g. CATS and QuadraticValuation).
 We include both the generator code/binaries and the resulting input data in the `experiments` directory.
-The output of this phase are large zip files containing data about each experimental run.
+The output of this phase are large `.zip` files containing data about each experimental run.
 This output is stored in the `analysis` directory (i.e., Phase 2), where it is the input.